Transportation Systems M. Sc.

 Please consider the specific requirements for documents for application and enrollment at TUM.

 Selection takes place through an aptitude assessment procedure.
 Aptitude assessment is a two-part procedure after the submission of an official application to a program.
-In this procedure, the TUM school or department determines whether you meet the specific requirements for its master’s degree program.
+In this procedure, the TUM School or Department determines whether you meet the specific requirements for its master’s degree program.

-In the initial stages, the grades you obtained during your bachelor's program, as well as your written documents, will be evaluated using a point system.
+In stage 1, the grades you obtained during your bachelor's program, as well as your written documents, will be evaluated using a point system.
 Depending on the amount of points accumulated, applicants are either immediately admitted, rejected or invited to an admissions interview.